Trademarks, Copyrights, and Patents: Key Differences

 While copyrights protect original works of authorship, trademarks are designed to identify a source of goods or service.
 A trademark, or service mark, includes any word, name, symbol, or any combination of them, that’s used or meant to be used to identify the sources of the goods/services of one company from those of other companies.
 Basically, a trademark is a logo or name that sets something for sale apart from its competitors and makes it recognizable on the market.

 Trademarks are designed to protect the public by limiting confusion in the marketplace.
 Successful businesses build brands and obtain goodwill by meeting their customers’ expectations.
 And those customers should be able to seek out the products or services of that business without confusion.
-Trademark law prevents a competing business from attempting to use the goodwill created by the successful business for its own benefit.
+Trademark law prevents a competing business from attempting to capitalize on that goodwill by using a confusingly similar mark.

 Patents